ibesuccess59-rgb/ActiveDirectory_Projects/README.md

 Windows 10 (Local User): Simulates a local user for testing tasks such as password resets and troubleshooting.

-## Purpose

-This lab series is designed to:

-- Demonstrate hands-on experience with Windows Server, Active Directory, and enterprise IT administration.
-- Apply networking and cybersecurity concepts learned through CompTIA Network+ and Security+ in practical scenarios.
-- Develop real-world troubleshooting skills using industry-standard tools and best practices.
-- Build a professional portfolio that showcases my technical abilities and continuous learning in IT.

 ## Lab Topics

-- This project is organized into a series of hands-on labs, each designed to focus on specific objectives, tools, and workflows that simulate real-world IT support and system administration scenarios.
-The labs are listed below in the order they were completed:

 Lab 01.
 Installing VirtualBox and Server 2022